RCMP harassment policy: Civilian Review and Complaints Commission Recommendations

-Current RCMP harassment policy
+Current harassment policy

 In reaction to the CRCC's 2013 Report, the RCMP reformed its Royal Canadian Mounted Police Act in 2014, and introduced new disciplinary processes for those who do not act in accordance with the Code of Conduct.
 The policies have been described as "zero tolerance," however there remain many critiques by the CRCC, specifically that these specific policies make it even more difficult to report and results in too many complaints being deemed "unfounded."

 Internal process for addressing complaints

 Since 2014, the internal process for addressing complaints of harassment within the RCMP follows a review system as follows:

 (a) If an allegation of harassment is made and there is an early resolution (e.g. through mediation), this is the end of the process.

 (b) If a written complaint is made, it is referred to a Human Resources Officer who decides if there is sufficient evidence to warrant a final decision or if there needs to be a further investigation.
 The Human Resources Officer makes recommendations to the Responsible Officer (the Responsible Officer is typically a police officer from the same Division as the complainants) who makes the ultimate final decision regarding the complaint.

 (c) If the Human Resources Officer recommends a criminal investigation, they will inform the Responsible Officer who will initiate a Code of Conduct investigation pursuant to Part IV of the RCMP Act.